YuLab-RU/CFB_book/_sources/content/01_introduction.md

 # Introduction

-This textbook is written for Comuptation for Biologists (NWI-BM066A).
+This textbook is written for Computation for Biologists (NWI-BM066A).

 In addition to the textbook, some suggested resources are listed here, in no particular order: